TheCandidStartup/TheCandidStartup.github.io/_drafts/brainstorming-and-benchmarking.md

 There is some good news.
 Opening a spreadsheet in a web client is really cheap.
 Load just what is needed for the current view.
 We can retrieve 100 rows in a single call to DynamoDB using `BatchReadItem` returning 64KB of data.

 After that things go down hill quickly.
 Neither of the interactive editing scenarios are anywhere near interactive.
 Inserting a row requires reading a million rows to update the summary row.
-Again, network bandwidth is the bottleneck needing tens of seconds to read all the required data.
+Again, network bandwidth is the bottleneck, needing tens of seconds to read all the required data.
 Cost is an issue again: $0.25 every time you insert a row.

 What if we try to incrementally update the summary row?
 If we design the API well, we'll know that this change is just insertion of a new row.
 Most of the formulas in the summary row can be incrementally updated based on the existing summary value and the newly inserted value.
 The only tricky one is average where we need to keep track of sum and count separately and then calculate `average = sum/count`.